We are Bucket Fillers! (Freebie)

 Students in my class are practicing being bucket fillers!
 The concept of being a bucket filer comes from Carol McCloud’s Book 'Have You Filled A Bucket Today?' and 'How Full Is Your Bucket' (For Kids) by Tom Rath.

 Both books stem around the idea that everyone carries around an invisible bucket that, throughout the day, is being filled by the kind things that you do for others or that others do for you.
 A bucket filler is someone who is showing positive character traits (kindness, compassion, care, respect, consideration for others), and is being a responsible citizen.
 When our buckets are full, we feel happy.
 When our buckets are empty, we feel sad.

 For the next few weeks, we will be learning about different qualities that bucket fillers and bucket dippers exhibit.
 We will be continuously reading and re-reading bucket filling books so that students are able to really grasp the concept of bucket filling.
 I can wait to have students start practicing being being bucket fillers in the classroom, and encouraging students to be bucket fillers at home!

-Teachers: I have created an entire unit to kick start this kindness campaign on Teachers Pay Teachers that is available for download now.
+(Teachers: I have created an entire unit to kick start this kindness campaignthat is available for download now.
 The unit is designed to be done over 3 weeks, has 6 unique lessons, a teaching guide, bulletin board templates, and interactive games!
-Check it out
+See it here in my TpT store)